PLUS-ZGIS-GeoAI/ignite-causal-inference/README.md

 ## Structure

-- `data/`: Contains the wildfire data used in the study.
+- `data/`: Contains the wildfire data used in the study. (for data, please send a message to the contact)
 - `src/`: Python scripts for building the DAG, preprocessing data and util functions for saving and loading the causal model
 - `notebooks/`: Contains notebooks for executing the FFMC adjusment study.
 One notebook consideres FFMC itself in the  study, the does not.